Investigation of UFO reports by the United States government: Projects Sign, Grudge, and Blue Book

 Historian Steven J. Dick wrote in 1998 that although the mass media had spread early interest in UFOs, "it was only when the U.S. Air Force decided to investigate the flying saucer reports that the extraterrestrial hypothesis was recognized at an official level".
-During 1947 the Air Force collected 147 flying saucer reports at its Technical Intelligence Division of the Air Materiel Command at Wright Field in Dayton, Ohio, and an order was given on December 30, 1947 to begin a project to study the phenomenon.
+During 1947 the Air Force collected 147 reports of flying saucers at its Technical Intelligence Division of the Air Materiel Command at Wright Field in Dayton, Ohio, and an order was given on December 30, 1947 to begin a project to study the phenomenon.
 On January 7, 1948 a "large number of people" reported a UFO near Godman Air Force Base, near Louisville and Fort Knox, Kentucky and "three F-51 planes, led by Captain Thomas Mantell, went to check out the reports".
 Mantell's "plane crashed after he reported that he was at an altitude of 22,000 feet" and although "investigators concluded that he had blacked out from lack of oxygen" while "chasing a Skyhook balloon outfitted with a camera (later used for secret reconnaissance over Iron Curtain countries)", speculation persisted that Mantell had been "shot down by an extraterrestrial spacecraft", and these "more colorful and exciting extraterrestrial rumors were hard to quash".
 Dick concludes that the Air Force would face many such "hard lessons" in their investigation of the UFO phenomenon "through Project Sign, set up on January 22, 1948; Project Grudge, set up on December 16, 1948; and finally Project Blue Book, set up in March 1952, and continuing for 17 years" through December 1969.

 According to Dick, Project Sign first officially proposed the extraterrestrial UFO hypothesis with an "Estimate of the Situation" in late 1948 concluding "that the UFOs were of extraterrestrial origin".
 General Hoyt S. Vandenburg, however, disagreed and had the report "returned, declassified, and burned".
 When Project Grudge took the place of Project Sign at the end of 1948, Dick writes that "it had a less open-minded strategy" and quotes historian David Jacobs as saying that "new staff people replaced many of the old personnel who had leaned toward the extraterrestrial hypothesis" so that Project Grudge "shifted the focus from explaining an unusual phenomenon in the atmosphere as something real to explaining it as illusion".
 In contrast to this trend, however, Project Grudge hired J. Allen Hynek, an astronomy professor at Ohio State University who advocated throughout his career for U.S. government investment in UFO studies and who later became the associate director of the Smithsonian Astrophysical Observatory, chairman of the Astronomy Department at Northwestern University, and founded the Center for UFO Studies in 1973.
 When Project Grudge was ordered dissolved, Project Blue Book was developed to replace it, and Lt.
 Col. N. R. Rosengarten asked Edward J. Ruppelt to take over as the new project's leader, partly because Ruppelt "had a reputation as a good organizer".